Christal ariana Clashing O'Reilly

 Christal is an avid freediver that shares her joy of the water on social media and hopes to one day establish a national record in her country.

 Being involved in swimming at an early age, she found a passion for sport and studied Sports Development at the University of Portsmouth in the UK under a Rotary Ambassadorial Scholarship.
 She also secured a studentship at the same university to complete her Masters by Research in Science.
-She is now pursuing a PhD in Digital Aquatic Play at Monash University in Melbourne, Australia.

 Fostering a positive relationship with aquatic spaces.